rikaa15/shadow-scraper/docs/vaults-performance.md

 | CL1-USDC.e/USDT ([link](https://vfat.io/farm?chainId=146&farmAddress=0xf3ac5aef4116abfd322fdc683420a4fc4b7f2d73&poolId=0))                                      | vfat               | 9.57%           | $786      | 9.57%       | $786.16        |

 Notes:
 - Aave: last supply usdc.e campaign round has ended and a new one has just started.
-Updated value for current APR will be available in 2 days.
+New rewards value and APR will be available in 2 days.
 - SwapX frxUSD/scUSD and vfat CL1-USDC.e/USDT past gains calculation based on my position's performance, as no position was previously opened.
 More accurate results will be available in 2-3 days.